wfabjanczuk/daftacademy_frontend4beginners/README.md

 # daftacademy_frontend4beginners
-Homework for autumn Front End 4 Beginners course held by Daftcode: https://github.com/daftcode/frontend4beginners2018
+Homework for autumn Front End 4 Beginners 2018 course held by Daftcode.
+You can see the results here: https://wfabjanczuk.github.io/daftacademy_frontend_4_beginners/